Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 ### Landscape
 > Look for existing solutions in the area.

-As mentioned in the [Feasibility study](#feasibility-study) section, the Flutter CLI and CI Integrations tool provides similar to the desired output.
-However, the Flutter `doctor` command implementation looks a bit tricky and don't provide an appropriate interfaces we might use.
+As mentioned in the [Feasibility study](#feasibility-study) section, the Flutter CLI and CI Integrations tool provide similar to the desired output.
+However, the Flutter `doctor` command implementation looks a bit tricky and doesn't provide appropriate interfaces we might use.
 On the other hand, the CI Integrations tool `validate` command provides similar output as well as validation classes and interfaces we would like to use.

-As we've already implemented the similar output for the CI Integrations tool `validate` command, we'd like to use the existing code.
+As we've already implemented a similar output for the CI Integrations tool `validate` command, we'd like to use the existing code.
 Thus, the feature is preliminary custom and implies using the existing custom solution with general improvements.

 Consider the [Config Validator](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) document to be more familiar with the `validate` command implementation and its output.